 Players

-The entry list for the men’s and women’s tournaments in Dubai has been released, with Daniil Medvedev, Novak Djokovic, Iga Swiatek, and Coco Gauff playing in the singles events in 2023.
+The official entry list for the 2024 men’s and women’s tournaments in Dubai has now been released, and below is a selection of players who will participate in the singles in 2024, with the list including top players like Daniil Medvedev, Andrey Rublev, Iga Swiatek, and Coco Gauff.

 - Alejandro Davidovich Fokina